loot/loot.github.io/How-To-Contribute.md

 * A Git client, e.g. [GitHub for Windows](http://windows.github.com/)
 * A text editor, e.g. [Notepad++](http://notepad-plus-plus.org/)

-This guide will assume you're using GitHub for Windows, and abbreviate it to GFW.
+This guide will assume you're using GitHub for Windows (GFW).

 ### Forking a Repository